canonical/ubuntu-image-legacy/docs/image-yaml.rst

         (*optional*) Partition offset from the beginning of the image.
 Offset can be used to tweak the position of the first partition. size
         (*optional*) Size of the partition.
-If not specified, will be automatically computed based on the size of contents, the partition role, and any limits imposed by offsets specified for partitions located after this one on the disk. fs-type
+If not specified, 64M is used for ESP role partitions, otherwise it will be automatically computed based on the size of contents, the partition role, and any limits imposed by offsets specified for partitions located after this one on the disk. fs-type
         Type of the filesystem to use.
 This can be only ``ext4`` or ``vfat``. files